 Our portfolio includes a pipeline of three programs in development, two U.S. Food and Drug Administration (FDA) approved products and research programs which could provide future product candidates.
 Our development pipeline consists of three programs: NCX 470 for the lowering of intraocular pressure (IOP) in patients with open angle glaucoma or ocular hypertension; NCX 4251 for patients with acute exacerbations of blepharitis and NCX 4280 (formerly AC-120) for relief of ocular redness and lid swelling due to morning ocular congestion.
 NCX 470 is based on our proprietary nitric oxide (NO) donating research platform and is currently in a Phase 2 clinical study.
 NCX 4251 and NCX 4280 are product candidates based on novel and proprietary formulations of well-established molecules that have previously been used in other indications and therapeutic areas.
-For NCX 4251, the Investigational New Drug (IND) is in effect to enable a clinical Phase 2 study.
+NCX 4251 is currently in a Phase 2 clinical study.
 NCX 4280 has been licensed to Ora Inc. who plans to advance the clinical development of NCX 4280 and subsequently sub-licence its commercialization.
-Our research activities are focused on novel future generation NO donors, including NO-donating phosphodiesterase-5 (PDE5) inhibitors and NO-donating soluble guanylate cyclase (sGC) stimulators in partnership with Ironwood.
+Our research activities are focused on novel future generation NO donors, including NO-donating phosphodiesterase-5 (PDE5) inhibitors and NO-donating soluble guanylate cyclase (sGC) stimulators in partnership with Cyclerion.

 In addition, we have two ophthalmology assets that have been approved by the U.S. FDA VYZULTA® (latanoprostene bunod ophthalmic solution), 0.024% and ZERVIATETM (cetirizine ophthalmic solution), 0.24%, formerly AC 170.
 VYZULTA, indicated for the lowering of IOP in patients with open angle glaucoma or ocular hypertension, is exclusively licensed worldwide to Bausch + Lomb, a Bausch Health Companies Inc. company, and has been commercialized by partner in the United States since December 2017.
 ZERVIATE, indicated for the treatment of ocular itching associated with allergic conjunctivitis, has been exclusively licensed in the United States to Eyevance Pharmaceuticals with a planned U.S. commercial launch date for summer 2019.